 - Cut daily spend in run up to Christmas e.g. coffee, newspapers, treats

-- Write a food shopping list & look for offers & coupons on everything on it
+- Write a food shopping list and look for offers and coupons on everything on it

 - Look for new or gently used items on e.g. eBay, Freecycle or CraigsList

-- Skype the family on Christmas day rather than calling them!
+- Facetime or Zoom call the family on Christmas day rather than phoning them.

-- Christmas cards … make our own Christmas cards
+- Christmas cards … make your own Christmas cards

 - Only wrap a few of kids presents … put rest in pillow case sack